CHRAJ orders GCB to compensate, re-instate defunct UT, Capital Bank staff

 The Respondent proceeded to offer employment to some selected staff of the two banks in receivership.

-The appointment letter contained terms and conditions of employment that were accepted by the staff.
-The Respondent added that the offer of appointment was subject to satisfying reference checks, academic certificate verification, criminal record check as well as medical fitness.
+The appointment letter contained terms and conditions of employment which were accepted by the staff.
+The Respondent added that, the offer of appointment was subject to satisfying reference checks, academic certificate verification, criminal record check as well as medical fitness.

 They maintained that the Complainants were engaged as new staff and either party could terminate the appointment by giving the requisite notice or payment in lieu of notice.